ruiginio/juice-shop-automation/README.md

 Clone the repo to your local folder

+Give the deployment script the permissions to execute

+**chmod +x deploy-juice-shop.sh**

 Run the script **deploy-juice-shop.sh** in the same folder as the helm chart

 `./deploy-juice-shop.sh`